Top 7 Ankle Mobility & Strengthening Exercises for Gymnasts

 How to do it:

-- Sit on your heels with your toes pointed downward.
+1. Sit on your heels with your toes pointed.

-- To intensify the stretch, support yourself with your hands and gently raise your knees off the ground, stretching the feet even more.
+3. To intensify the stretch, support yourself with your hands and gently lift your knees.

 4. Pointed Toes Stretch